esctrionsit/lcQTH/README.md

 Example files are in `ExampleFiles/`.

 **Note:** Some files in `ExampleFiles/` are empty to reduce the size of the whole repo.
 A runnable example dataset can be downloaded at [https://doi.org/10.57760/sciencedb.18595](https://doi.org/10.57760/sciencedb.18595).
-(The value of `ResolutionInKb` is recommanded to be changed as `500` in practical)
+(The value of `ResolutionInKb` for wheat is recommanded to be set as `500` in practical)

 ## Citation